MorenoF83/Arisu-Bot/README.md

 # Aris Bot

-Aris Bot is a person Discord Bot used to bet on league sports and personal video game matches.
+Aris Bot is a personal Discord Bot used to bet on league sports and personal video game matches.

 Uses Go and MySQL to run